localleon/kubernetes-workshop-module/README.md

 The workshop toolchain image is available under `ghcr.io/localleon/kubernetes-workshop-module/kubernetes-toolcontainer:latest` and is built with Github Actions from this repository.

-To participate in our workshops you will require the following items on your notebook:
+To participate in our workshops you will require the following items on your notebook or in the toolchain container:

 * Linux, MacOS or Windows idealy with an administrator access
 * kubernetes client software kubectl